-Based on our professional judgment we determined the materiality for the financial statements as a whole at EUR 600,000 (2015: EUR 950,000).
-The materiality is determined with reference to total shareholders' equity (2016: 1%; 2015: 1%), as we consider the invested amount by shareholders (equity) most relevant for an investment fund.
-Value changes are an important part of the total revenue and therefore of the result of an investment fund.
+Based on our professional judgement we determined the materiality for the financial statements as a whole at EUR 750,000 (2016: EUR 600,000).
+The materiality is determined with reference to total shareholders' equity (1%).
+We consider total shareholders' equity as the most appropriate benchmark because we consider the invested amount by shareholders (equity) most relevant for an investment fund.
 Due to the dependency on the value changes both the total revenues and the profit before tax are inherently volatile and therefore less suited as benchmark for determining materiality.

-We have also taken into account misstatements and/or possible misstatements that in our opinion are material for qualitative reasons for the users of the financial statements.
+We have also taken into account misstatements and/or possible misstatements that in our opinion are material for the users of the financial statements for qualitative reasons.

-We agreed with the Supervisory Board that misstatements in excess of EUR 30,000, which are identified during the audit, would be reported to them, as well as smaller misstatements that in our view must be reported on qualitative grounds.
+We agreed with the Supervisory Board that misstatements in excess of EUR 38,000 which are identified during the audit, would be reported to them, as well as smaller misstatements that in our view must be reported on qualitative grounds.